puppetlabs/puppetdb/documentation/configure.markdown

 ### `initial-report-threshold`

-If set, PuppetDB's initial sync, which occurs during startup, will only sync reports newer than `initial-report-threshold` .
+PuppetDB's initial sync, which occurs during startup, will only sync reports newer than `initial-report-threshold` (default: `"0s"`).
 While starting up, PuppetDB will not respond to queries or accept command submissions, so this can be used to get PuppetDB online faster, at the expense that it could return query responses that are not up to date.
 Subsequent periodic syncs will transfer the remaining data.

 #### HOCON